-An employee's life insurance amount is calculated by doubling his annual salary and rounding the result up to the next higher thousand.
+An active employee's life insurance amount is two times their annual salary, rounded up to the next higher thousand.
 The minimum amount of life insurance under the Plan for employees is \$30,000, and the maximum amount is \$100,000.